BEVERLEY Under-18 Colts’ stuttering start to the season continued with a disappointing 22-17 defeat at Morley in the Yorkshire Plate first round.

-Morley grabbed another try shortly after the break and despite a number of powerful runs from Brandon Leggett, Tom Jackson, Foster and Wood, Beverley managed only one try from a mazy Rawlins run.
+Morley grabbed another try shortly after the break and Liam Johnson responded in kind for the visitors.
+However, despite a number of powerful runs from Brandon Leggett, Tom Jackson, Foster and Wood, Beverley managed only one more try from a mazy Rawlins run.
 He added the extras but with time running out and the scores level the gritty home side managed the late try for victory.

 Beverley now find themselves in a three-way semi-final play-off on Sunday with hosts Castleford and Malton, the winners of which will reach the Yorkshire Bowl Final against the winners of Wetherby, Huddersfield and Cleckheaton.